The case at the Court of Justice of the European Union

 What comes next?

-On 15 December 2022, Athanasios Rantos, one of the Advocate Generals of the CJEU, will give his opinion on how the Court should answer the questions of the Madrid Court.
+On 15 December 2022, Athanasios Rantos, one of the Advocate Generals of the CJEU, gave his opinion on how the Court should answer the questions of the Madrid Court.
 This opinion is not binding upon the judges of the Grand Chamber.
 However, it may guide their deliberations and can shed a light on possible outcomes.
-In spring 2023, the CJEU is likely to adopt its Judgement which is final and not subject to further appeal.
+In 2023, the CJEU is likely to adopt its Judgement which is final and not subject to further appeal.
 It is then the task of the Spanish judge to apply the responses of the CJEU to the specific facts of the case.

 What follows is a summary of the six questions referred by the Madrid Commercial Court to the CJEU along with some relevant background for context.
 In addition, relevant sections from the Treaty on the Functioning of the European Union (TFEU) are included for reference as they are referred to in each of the questions.